Linear Communication Models Examples

 In addition, this model has excellent heuristic significance, and the concept has been utilized in several types of research.

-Firstly, the Lasswell model does not indicate the feedback clearly to this model; hence, it is suitable to explain only one-way conversation but not transactional communication like face-to-face interaction.
+Firstly, the Lasswell formula is an outdated model of communication.
+Lasswell model does not indicate the feedback clearly to this model; hence, it is suitable to explain only one-way conversation but not transactional interaction like face-to-face interaction.

-In addition, the Lasswell model does not appropriately explain the nonverbal communication process since it mentions the “Who Say” component.
+In addition, the Lasswell theory does not appropriately explain the nonverbal communication process since it mentions the "Who Say" component.
 In the nonverbal communication context, senders convey messages without spoken words.

 Moreover, the Lasswell model cannot explain effective communication adequately, such as the interaction between two individuals.
 In face-to-face communication, both the sender and receiver provide feedback simultaneously.
-There is no feedback in the Lasswell model that can explain interpersonal and group interaction.
+No feedback in the Lasswell model can explain interpersonal and group interaction.

 Furthermore, Lasswell’s model completely ignores the communication noise barriers to effective communication.